0xcen/astrals-giveaway/README.md

 It exports a leaderboard to jpeg for easy sharing on social media.

 It also allows you to export the current leaderboard to json and load it next time you submit a list.
-This feature is mainly used to limit the amount of querries to the Twitter API
+This feature is mainly used to limit the amount of querries to the Twitter API.

 ## Access
 password: `shaq`